hillaryychan/COMP3141/notes/07_Static-Assurances-with-Types.md

 area (U x) (U y) = U (x * y)
 ```

-Note the arguments to `area` must have the same units
+Note the arguments to `area` must have the same units.

 ### Type State